Hey Kids (Start Here)

 Beneath his boots, the glass of broken beer bottles cracks and grinds.
 The (actual) kids these days must hang out and have their adolescent ennui and nihilism and Coors Lite at the base of the Wall.
 God knows he’d do the same if he were in their shoes.
 Probably.
 That’s what he’s doing right now, sort of, but without the beer, and with a little more rationalism than existentialism, mostly because he’s too fragile for Nietzsche at the moment.

 It occurs to him, when he’s about halfway across this Zen garden of broken bottles, that he hasn’t actually done much walking for weeks.
 He thinks there might have been a lot of walking during the twenty-four hours it took them to get from the Hong Kong Shatterdome to a hotel room in San Francisco?
-He remembers being extremely tired, but he’s not positive that tiredness necessarily indicates he did a lot of walking.
-It could have been a very small amount of walking that felt like a lot.
-The point is: now that he’s had the span of about four blocks to develop a rhythm, or a lack thereof, he realizes that this irregular gait he’s been sporting is resolving into a confused, inconsistent limp.
+He remembers being extremely tired, but he’s not positive that tiredness indicates he did a lot of walking.
+It could have been a small amount of walking that felt like a lot.
+The point is: now that he’s had the span of about four blocks to develop a rhythm, or a lack thereof, he realizes this irregular gait he’s been sporting is resolving into a confused and inconsistent limp.

 Well that’s interesting, his brain says.
 So, along with a relative dopamine deficit, which might or might not still be in play, you’ve got some confusion in your motor pathways.

-Newt comes to a stop under the pressure of real-time revelation, standing in a field of glass, staring unseeing at the Wall, thinking yes, yes of course.
-In the setting of elevated neuronal excitability courtesy of his custom rig a whole swath of kaiju motor patterns were laid down in his motor cortex over three drifts; yes of course they were, but Hermann, Hermann, Hermann, with whom he would have been drift compatible even in the absence of membrane potential tweaking, had just seared whole swaths of motor programs straight down into a cerebellum designed to carry them out.
+Newt comes to a stop under the pressure of real-time revelation, standing in a field of glass, staring unseeing at the Wall, thinking Yes, yes of course.
+In the setting of elevated neuronal excitability courtesy of his custom rig a whole swath of kaiju motor patterns were laid down in his motor cortex over three Drifts; yes of course they were, but Hermann, Hermann, Hermann, with whom he would have been drift-compatible even in the absence of membrane potential tweaking, had just seared whole swaths of motor programs straight down into a cerebellum designed to carry them out!

 So, are you brain damaged? he asks his brain.